|

 (below) A self portrait of North Bank Fred on another day, southbound out of Roseville

 (below) This eastbound passed while our train's crew switched at Black Butte.
-Today (2012) the Black Butte Center for Railroad Culture lays across the tracks behind the row of trees.
-Their prize is a restored GN/McCloud River wooden caboose, to which Wx4 made a modest donation towards completion.
-You'll frequently find the much-fabled North Bank Fred there, lending a helping hand.
+Today (2012), the former trainorder office is long gone, the victime of an Amtrak derailment, and the Black Butte Center for Railroad Culture lays across the tracks behind the row of trees.
+Their prize is a restored GN/McCloud River wooden caboose, to which Wx4 made a modest donation of T&G siding towards completion.

 (below) 'The Help', with Engineer George Faithorn manning the tools, near Klamathon